-- On 31 December 2010, the Executive Board consisted of thirteen members. - Mr Jean-Marc Duvoisin was appointed member of the Executive Board effective 1 January 2010. - Mr Doreswamy (Nandu) Nandkishore was appointed member of the Executive Board effective 1 October 2010. - Mr Richard T. Laube left the Executive Board effective 31 August 2010; all remaining compensation until the end of the termination period is included in the above amounts. - Other benefits include car allowance, contribution towards health insurance premiums, long-term service awards and expatriate benefits as well as an end of employment payment to one member of the Executive Board. - Nestlé S.A. shares received as part of the Short-Term Bonus are valued at the average closing price of the last ten trading days of January 2011, discounted by 16.038% to account for the three-year blocking period. - Stock Options granted in 2010 are disclosed at the fair value at grant date which corresponds to CHF 6.70. - Performance Share Units granted in 2010 are disclosed at the fair value at grant, which corresponds to CHF 55.81. - Restricted Stock Units granted in 2010 are disclosed at the fair value at grant, which correspond to CHF 50.74 and CHF 48.71 for the grants in March and October respectively. - The valuation of equity compensation plans mentioned in this report differs in some respect from compensation disclosures in Note 11 of the 2010 Consolidated Financial Statements of the Nestlé Group, which have been prepared in accordance with International Financial Reporting Standards (IFRS). - Please also refer to Note 20.1 of the 2010 Consolidated Financial Statements of the Nestlé Group.
+- On 31 December 2011, the Executive Board consisted of fourteen members. - Mr Chris Johnson was appointed member of the Executive Board effective 1 January 2011. - Mr Patrice Bula was appointed member of the Executive Board effective 1 May 2011. - Mr Kurt Schmidt was appointed member of the Executive Board effective 1 September 2011. - Ms Wan Ling Martello was appointed member of the Executive Board effective 1 November 2011. - Mr Luis Cantarell left the Executive Board to take over the position of President and CEO of Nestlé Health Science, effective 1 January 2011. - Mrs Petraea Heynike retired on 1 May 2011. - Mr Frits van Dijk retired on 1 October 2011. - Other benefits include car allowance, contribution towards health insurance premiums, long-term service awards and expatriate benefits. - Nestlé S.A. shares received as part of the Short-Term Bonus are valued at the average closing price of the last ten trading days of January 2012, discounted by 16.038% to account for the three-year blocking period. - Stock Options granted in 2011 are disclosed at the fair value at grant date which corresponds to CHF 5.54. - Performance Share Units granted in 2011 are disclosed at the fair value at grant, which corresponds to CHF 53.63.

+- Restricted Stock Units granted in 2011 are disclosed at the fair value at grant, which correspond to CHF 48.75 and CHF 44.98 for the grants in March and October respectively. - The valuation of equity compensation plans mentioned in this report differs in some respect from compensation disclosures in Note 11 of the 2011 Consolidated Financial Statements of the Nestlé Group, which have been prepared in accordance with International Financial Reporting Standards (IFRS). - Please also refer to Note 20.1 of the 2011 Consolidated Financial Statements of the Nestlé Group.